rloufoster/surfs_up/README.md

-* We also looked at the number of weather stations that were actively collecting precipitation data and focus on one station that had the most   observations recorded.
-In total, there were (9) stations with USC00519281 showing the highest amount of observations at 2,772 entries.
-We     used the information from this station to review the temperature for the same time period.
+* I also looked at the number of weather stations that were collecting precipitation data.
+There were 9 stations with USCOO519281 showing the highest amount of reported observations with 2,772.
+I used the information from this station to review the temperature for the same time period.
 The results showed that the average temperature throughout the year was 72°F with a low of 54°F and a high of 85°F.

   ![Weather_Stations](https://github.com/rloufoster/surfs_up/blob/main/Resources/weather_stations_graph.png?raw=true)